visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 VisIt_ supports a number of conventions for storing additional data.
 This data is stored as FIELD data as additional information in the DATASET, CELL_DATA or POINT_DATA.

-The Following meta data is stored as FIELD data.
+The Following meta data is stored as DATASET FIELD data.

 MeshName
 ~~~~~~~~